DT3264/RakuyomiToStatsAdapter/README.md

 - I wanted a way for mangas read through rakuyomi to contrbute to the statistics in an organized way (otherwise you get long unrelated names)

 There might be a better way to do this, but after a couple of days of learning lua and smashing my head against the keyboard, this correctly reports the manga being read with pages (somewhat accurate), so it checks.

+# Installation

+1) Copy the rakuyomitostatsadapter folder to the plugins folder
+2) For both the statistics and rakuyomi folders, open the files and follow the replace and add instructions

+## Note

+The 2nd step could have been patch files but I rarely used those hehe